Giveth/impact-graph/docs/powerBoosting.md

 means every **2 min**

 In this view despite **project_power_view**, we use next round value to join with snapshots.
-Therefore, users would know what will the rank of the project in the next round.
+Therefore, users would know what will be the rank of the project in the next round.

 #### query